Why It Works

-Combine 1 1/2 cups water, soy sauce, sugar, and chili bean sauce in a small bowl and stir.
-Combine 1/4 cup water and the cornstarch in a separate bowl.
+Combine 1 1/2 cups water, soy sauce, sugar, and chile bean sauce in a small bowl and stir.
+Combine 1/4 cup water and cornstarch in a separate bowl.

-Heat the oil over a medium-high heat in a large fry pan or Dutch oven until shimmering.
-Add the garlic and eggplant and sprinkle with the salt.
+Heat oil over medium-high heat in a large fry pan or Dutch oven until shimmering.
+Add garlic and eggplant and sprinkle with salt.
 Cook, stirring occasionally, until lightly softened and fragrant, about 2 minutes.